tcouch/rsd-talks/rsd/index.md

 ---

-This page brings together talks about the activities of the Research Software Development Group, in [UCL Research IT Services](http://ucl.ac.uk/rits), one of the affiliate groups for the ucl Research Programming Hub.
+This page brings together talks about the activities of the Research Software Development Group, in [UCL Research IT Services](http://ucl.ac.uk/rits).
+This is one of the affiliate groups for the ucl Research Programming Hub.

 Abstracts
 =========